 I wish they would have continued to grow individually and as my parents who have been entrusted to have me feel secure.

-I wish they could of laughed together and enjoyed each others company even though they had decided to create separate lives.
+I wish they could have laughed together and enjoyed each other’s company even though they had decided to create separate lives.

 I wish they were for each other.

 I wish they would have had the wear with-all (sp?) to keep an OPEN ear and SHARE with each other.

 I wish they would have allowed the other to speak into each other’s blind spots, support and allowed for the others support.